arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/VPC/README.md

 * private instances: instances on a private subnet
 * private subnet means the instances are not publicly accessible from the internet.
 They do NOT have a public IP address.
 For example, you cannot access them directly via SSH.
 Instances on private subnets may still access the internet themselves though (i.e. by using a NAT Gateway).

-## Internet gateway vs NAT gateway
-Internet Gateways

-The Internet Gateway is how your VPC connects to the internet.
-You use an Internet Gateway with a route table to tell the VPC how internet traffic gets to the internet.

-An Internet Gateway appears in the VPC as just a name.
-Amazon manages the gateway and there's nothing you really have a say in (other than to use it or not; remember that you might want a completely segmented subnet that cannot access the internet at all).

 ## Default VPC